OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:25

-God made the wild animals according to their kinds, the livestock according to their kinds, and all the creatures that move along the ground according to their kinds.
-And God observed that it was good.
+God made the wild animals according to their kinds, the livestock according to their kinds, and the creatures that move along the ground according to their kinds.
+And God saw that it was good.

 ## Genesis 1:26